-The same goes for getting your bird to look down to the floor.
+The same goes for getting your bird to look down at the floor.
 Use actions to help your parrot learn.

 Teach your parrot to use this phrase when someone’s at the door.
-If your bird feels extra intelligent, try to extend this phrase to “someone’s at the door.”
+If your parrot feels extra intelligent, extend this phrase to “someone’s at the door.”

-“Intruder” is a good word to teach in case your bird fails to recognize someone at the door.
+“Intruder” is a good word to teach if your bird fails to recognize someone at the door.

 There’s nothing worse than leaving the house and forgetting your keys.
 Why not train your parrot to remind you just before you go?

-The same goes for your wallet if you’re heading out to the shops.
+The same goes for your wallet if you head out to the shops.

 Encourage your parrot to learn the word “phone” to prevent you from accidentally leaving it behind.